 Options, options and more options

 There’s always other alternatives and routes.
 Imagine being able to buy the dreamiest of homes, with a smaller mortgage and lower deposit.
 Well, you absolutely can!
-Shared Ownership is the answer to all your prayers.
-This scheme lets you buy between 25% to 75% of a property depending on the terms of your lease.
+Shared ownership could be the answer to all your prayers.
+This scheme lets you buy between 10% to 75% of a property depending on the terms of your lease.
 With shared ownership you buy a share of the property based on your own affordability, as opposed to making an offer.
 Our properties advertised for sale will detail the starting share price, so say goodbye to bidding wars and hello new home!

 Making an offer on an open market property